2xmax/System.Web.StaticOptimization/README.md

 =====
 1. Prepare demo for SPA (using HTML preprocessing engine)
 2. Automate Global.asax generation
-3. Detailed configuration for each task
+3. Detailed documentation for extra input params of each task